michael-collins/feeling-responsive/collections/_syllabus/dart303-fall2020-up.md

 There is no required textbook for this course.
 Freely available online websites and videos will be used for technical reference and training.
 All supplemental texts will be provided.

-#### ALWAYS BACK UP YOUR WORK
+#### Digital files

-Keep a copy of your work files on box.psu.edu.
+Your "work" in this course is largely expressed as digital data.
+You should take every effort to prevent data loss.
+Keep a copy of your work on a cloud service like such as box.psu.edu.
 Ensure that you have multiple copies of your data at all times AND are __saving iteratively__ (multiple scene files) as you progress.
 Data corruption happens often.
 Again, loss of data is not a valid excuse for submitting a project late.

-### Textbooks

-No textbooks required.
-Technical tutorials are provided at no cost through lynda.psu.edu.
-Students may optionally purchase from a variety of textbooks availble online to aid thier specific learning goals.
-Discuss with the instructor if this is of interest.

-## Course Objectives
+### Course Objectives

 **Upon completing the course each student will have:**